yconst/burro/README.md

 Please take a look at the [Burro Wiki](https://github.com/yconst/burro/wiki) for more information, including [help on configuring](https://github.com/yconst/burro/wiki/Configuring).

+### Contributing

+Contributions via merge requests or opening issues are always very welcome.
+Please also take a look at the [Code of Conduct](https://github.com/yconst/burro/blob/master/CODE_OF_CONDUCT.md)

 ### License

 MIT, like [Donkey](http://donkeycar.com).